Physical and psychological dependence

 Treatment of a prescription drug addiction

-At Yes We Can Youth Clinics we help teenagers and young adults to overcome their social media addiction and to live and function in society in a pleasant way.
+At Yes We Can Youth Clinics we help teenagers and young adults to overcome their prescription drug addiction and to live and function in society in a pleasant way.
 We help young people with an addiction to slowly demolish the wall they have built around themselves, to leave their destructive life behind them forever and to face a bright future.
 Yes We Can Youth Clinics strives to reduce any medication that the teenager or young adult already receive to zero or as little as possible during the treatment.

 Yes We Can Youth Clinics can effectively treat teenagers and young adults who are suffering from a wide variety of mental health issues.
 If you have any questions, any at all, you can always contact us.
 We cannot stress enough that we are always there for you, whether you sign up for a treatment in our clinic or not.
 You can reach us by phone from Monday to Friday from 9:00 a.m. to 10:00 p.m. and on Saturday and Sunday from 10:00 a.m. to 4:00 p.m.
 (GMT +1) via phone number: +31 (0)85 02 01 222.
 After business hours – weekdays after 6:00 p.m. and on the weekends – your call will be forwarded.
 Please note that it might take longer than usual to answer your call.
 If we cannot answer the call right away, please leave a message and we will call you back as soon as possible.
 You can also fill in our contact form.